 Preheat the oven to 400F/200C.
 Line a baking sheet with parchment paper or a silicone mat.

-Using your fingertips or a pastry blender, incorporate the butter into the flour.
+Incorporate the butter into the flour using your fingertips or a pastry blender.
 The largest size of butter should be equal to a green pea.
 The flour will be loose and seem unincorporated in places.
 This is the desired outcome.
 Overmixing will result in a flat scone.

 Whisk egg, heavy cream, and vanilla extract in a small bowl.

 Add the wet and dry ingredients with a wooden spoon until barely combined.